SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 ## Getting Started

+### Check Data

+All the images used were obtained trough google image search.
+The images used to train these model are available in the folder 'image_galery'

 **Technical Details**

 The image classification is powered by a custom InceptionV3-inspired model.
 The architecture is designed with convolutional layers, max-pooling layers, and dense layers.
 The model is trained on the provided dataset for the specific image classification task.